sureshsundriyal/rcu-cache/Readme.md

 lock-less reads and the writes are guarded by a lock leading to fast reads and thread-safe writes.

-The library is Python2/3 compatible.
+The module works with Python 2.7+/3.2+.

 Example:
 --------